Sahara Desert

 Qasr Al Farafra

-Anyone who want to take a genuine voyage back in time should visit Qasr Al Farafra.
+Anyone who wants to take a genuine voyage back in time should visit Qasr Al Farafra.
 This little community in Egypt’s western desert region has remained untouched by contemporary times.
 Instead, you’ll find yourself immersed in the world of medieval architecture.
-The Badr Museum, as well as several traditional houses and the ruins of an old Roman fortification, are all located in the town.
+The Badr Museum, several traditional houses and the ruins of an old Roman fortification are all located in the town.

 Mountain of the Dead

-The Mountain of the Dead (Gebel Al-Mawta) burial place, located in the Siwa Oasis, has many terraced tombs that are positioned down the slope of the mountain.
+The Mountain of the Dead (Gebel Al-Mawta) burial place, located in the Siwa Oasis, has many terraced tombs positioned down the mountain’s slope.
 As a result, a spectacular cone-shaped burial mound emerges from the desert floor.

 Al Mizawaka Tombs

 The Al Mizawaka Tombs are frequently cited as the main theme of a visit to the Farafra Oasis.
-Despite the fact that Farafra is one of the smallest oasis in the White Desert; it nevertheless has a lot of historical sites to visit.
+Even though Farafra is one of the smallest oases in the White Desert, it has many historical sites to visit.

 The Magic Spring